GriffinPlus/dotnet-libs-logging/README.md

 ## Overview

 *Griffin+ Logging* is a simple, but modular extensible logging facility that focusses on applications built on the .NET framework.
 It addresses many issues that have arised during multiple years of developing .NET libraries and applications. *Griffin+ Logging* is part of the *Griffin+* library suite and used in other *Griffin+* projects to channelize and process log message streams.
-Nevertheless *Griffin+ Logging* can be used in other projects as well as it does not have any dependencies that would clutter other projects.
+Nevertheless *Griffin+ Logging* can be used in other projects as well as it only references our slim [common library](https://github.com/GriffinPlus/dotnet-libs-common) for very basic functionality.

 ## Supported Platforms